carbonext-tech/api-b2b-docs/docs/getting-started.md

 Now, you are ready.

-Again in Postman, let's create a new request with GET method and add the following URL.
+Again in Postman, let's create a new request with the GET method and add the following URL.

 ```md title="BASE URL"
 https://api-b2b-hml.carbonext.com.br/v1/prices?vcu-amount=1